Banff Jasper Collection

 For up-to-date Columbia Icefield daily operating hours please visit the Location & Hours page.

-The Columbia Icefield is located on the Icefields Parkway, approximately two hours north of Banff on the Trans-Canada Highway, and one hour south from the town of Jasper.
+The Columbia Icefield is located on the Icefields Parkway, approximately two hours and 30 minutes north of Banff on the Trans-Canada Highway, and one hour south from the town of Jasper.
 The Columbia Icefield Skywalk is only accessible by a free shuttle from the Columbia Icefield Discovery Centre.

 Leaving Banff, travel 55 km (34 miles) west on the Trans-Canada Highway #1 to Lake Louise.
 Then travel 125 km (78 miles) north from Lake Louise on the Icefields Parkway Highway 93N to the Columbia Icefield.